dkoes/qsar-tools/README.md

 ## trainlinearmodel.py

-Given a fingerprint file (or set of compounds) train a linear model to predict a numerical quantity of interest.
-This quantity is assumed to be the last space-delimited token of the compound's name.
+Given a fingerprint file train a linear model to predict a numerical quantity of interest.
+This quantity is assumed to be the second column of the file.
 Outputs model along with cross-validation statistics.

 ## predict.py